ryanpickering/module5-humanitiesvisualization/README.md

 Exercises in this module focus on concepts of layout, design, colour theory, and so on.
 See the [exercises page](/exercises.md)

-*Please note that your assessment piece regarding all module exercises is due on March 25th*
+*Please note that your assessment piece regarding all module exercises is due on April 1st*